Words for a Future

 That’s Already Here

-Welcome to The Dictionary of Present Futures, founded by Samuel Salzer: a growing lexicon giving language to the emotions, experiences, and realities shaping humanity’s relationship with AI.
+Welcome to The Dictionary of Present Futures: a growing lexicon giving language to the emotions, experiences, and realities shaping humanity’s relationship with AI.

 Welcome to our present future.

-*This project takes inspiration from the tradition of naming indescribable experiences, a lineage that includes works like The Dictionary of Obscure Sorrows and Urban Dictionary.
+*This project takes inspiration from the tradition of naming indescribable experiences, a lineage that includes works like The Meaning of Liff, The Dictionary of Obscure Sorrows, and the Urban Dictionary.

 Shape Our Present Future.